 Dynamita, www.dynamita.com, Sigale, France

-Dynamizu is a water treatment process simulation software.
+DYNAMIZU is one of the first dynamic simulators focused on water treatment processes.
 It was put together by a dedicated team with professionalism and thousands of days of tender loving care.
 Enjoy, and please let us know if you find somewhere it is coming short of your expectations.
-We will do our best to improve it. dfdf
+We will do our best to improve it.

 Imre Takács, on behalf of the whole Dynamita team